pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 The first 30 days of your Ohu Family Enterprise launch are the most critical.
 This period establishes the foundation upon which everything else builds.
 Every decision, every system, every relationship formed in these 30 days will compound over the next 365 years.
 This chapter provides an hour-by-hour, day-by-day roadmap that transforms vision into reality, ensuring you move from concept to cash flow in just one month.

 The 30-Day Quick Start is designed around three core principles: **Speed**, **Simplicity**, and **Substance**.
 Speed because momentum creates its own energy.
 Simplicity because complexity kills execution.
 Substance because shortcuts today become problems tomorrow.
-This is not about cutting cornersâ€”it's about focusing on what matters most and executing with precision.
+This is not about cutting corners—it's about focusing on what matters most and executing with precision.

 **Implementation Schedule**:
 -   **Start Date (Day 1)**: December 1, 2025